pierrot-lc/website/supply/posts/2024-09-02_jax-gnn/post.md

 ## JIT'ing Graphs

-Of couse you will need to JIT your computations.
-JAX's JIT is shape-dependent so you have to make sure all of your graphs have the same shape to avoid frequents recompilations.
+Of course you will need to JIT your computations.
+JAX's JIT is shape-dependent so you have to make sure all of your graphs have the same shape to avoid frequent recompilations.
 Padding on graphs can be done with a fake node and fake edges going to that node.
 Don't forget to pad both the nodes and edges. *You will need to add fake edges to the sparse matrix as well!* JIT's cache relies on the number of elements in the sparse matrix.